-- Option 1: Offer the course in a traditional format as a single block of instruction over several days (~40 hours of instruction), depending on class size and number of trainers.
+- Option 1: Offer the course in a traditional format as a single block of instruction over several days (~40 hours of instruction over 5 days or more for initial training but will NOT be less than 5 days.), depending on class size and number of trainers.
 This approach is common and is more typical of a standard course layout.
 In Appendix B, a recommended course schedule is offered as a "best practice" for trainers to follow when training the entire course in a single day. - Option 2: Deliver the training in a series of activities spaced over multiple days or weeks.
 This approach is called spaced learning.
 It makes sense only if you can sustain the same group of students over a certain period of time and can track and manage numerous training events.
 This format can have several advantages, such as offering the ability to reinforce learning and perform additional repetition of skills.
 This method may also be used as a unit-level sustainment training platform in a garrison, field or deployed setting. - Option 3: Integrate this training into an existing curriculum or course.
 Module plans and assessment can be folded into a program of instruction.
 This makes the most sense where this medical training is combined with other military training, for example, a basic training or service-school environment.